tensorflow/models/research/video_prediction/README.md

 Because the model is trained with an l2 objective, it represents uncertainty as blur.

+## Stochastic Variational Video Prediction (SV2P)
+* A TensorFlow implementation of [Stochastic Variational Video Prediction (Babaeizadeh et al., 2017)](https://arxiv.org/abs/1710.11252).*

+This model is essentially a stochastic version of the previous model, which improves the quality of predicted video in stochastic and unpredictable environments by removing the blur mentioned above.
+The newly added section of the model approximates the posterior that will be used by the modified original model to predict the motion.

+To view samples of the stochastic version, please check [this website](https://sites.google.com/site/stochasticvideoprediction/).*

 ## Requirements
 * Tensorflow (see tensorflow.org for installation instructions)
 * spatial_tranformer model in tensorflow/models, for the spatial tranformer